sarahmonster/hire-sarah/pages/bakpax.md

 whyme: |

- I have over ten years of experience, during which time I've worn many different hats, spanning from visual and web design, to user experience, to product management.
+ I have **over ten years of experience**, during which time I've worn many different hats, spanning from visual and web design, to user experience, to product management.
 My experience working remotely means I'm a great communicator, and my experience leading projects means I'm self motivated and have a strong sense of **agency and ownership** over my work.
 I've launched a variety of different consumer-facing products and features, and I especially relish planning, designing, managing, and building a new product from scratch.

  I’m primarily a **visual and product designer, but I have a strong technical background** and a wide-ranging general knowledge that allows me to approach my work in a holistic way.
 I'm experienced in both quantitative and qualitative research methods and I'm comfortable planning and leading research studies.